-Porsche 718 Boxster
+Porsche Boxster 4.0 GTS 2dr

-The thing is that despite this unpicking of some of the Boxster’s appeal, it’s still the best car in the class to drive by a country mile.
+Despite this unpicking of some of the Boxster’s appeal, it’s still the best car in the class to drive by a country mile.
 The extra power enhances a chassis that’s even more brilliant than before.
 If only it sounded like it used to.

 Which, in the 718 GTS 4.0, it does.
 Our previous advice would have been to keep your Boxster as modestly specced as possible; now the top-spec options-blowout special offers a proper nat-asp flat-six, it's our choice by a country mile.
 Even with a fairly stocky price tag.

 But it’s about so much more than noise, our love for this setup; it’s about how the more natural, turbo-free power delivery complements one of the best handling cars on sale.
 Alpine may have turned our heads with the wondrous A110, but having a proper engine in the 718 makes it a class-leader once again.

 Thank you for subscribing to our newsletter.
 Look out for your regular round-up of news, reviews and offers in your inbox.

 Get all the latest news, reviews and exclusives, direct to your inbox.